-A company secretary shall be appointed by the board of governors, subject to the provisions of the Companies Act, on such terms as they think fit.
+(a) A company secretary shall be appointed by the board of governors, subject to the provisions of the Companies Act, on such terms and at such remuneration as they think fit.
 The board of governors shall be entitled to remove the company secretary.